-Have you been told that you need to learn how to love yourself, accept and appreciate yourself, and be your own best friend?
+Have you been told that you need to learn how to love yourself?

-“How do I love me, with my problem skin/ crazy hair/ ridiculous legs/ weird nose/ irrational phobia/ shameful secret ?”
+“So how do I love me, actual me, with my problem skin/ crazy hair/ ridiculous legs/ weird nose/ irrational phobia/ shameful secret ?”

 If it was easy you’d have done it.
 But it feels almost impossible.